A Deep Learning Approach for Predicting Spatiotemporal Dynamics From Sparsely Observed Data: Introduction

 \section{Introduction}

 Complex physical phenomena are often modeled with a set of differential equations (DEs).
-Traditionally, model equations are constructed based on physical laws and empirical observation.
-However, in many practical scenarios, mathematical modeling is very challenging and/or can only describe the system behavior partially.
-Furthermore, even if the involved differential equations are known, their analytical solutions are difficult to obtain for most practical problems and therefore, must be solved numerically \cite{mai2001numerical}.
-Traditional accurate numerical solvers are computationally intensive.
-The success of deep learning in various sequence prediction tasks, for example natural language and speech modeling \cite{sutskever2014sequence, vaswani2017attention,chung2014empirical}, video prediction \cite{xingjian2015convolutional, finn2016unsupervised, lee2017desire}, has motivated many researchers to approach both the aforementioned problems using deep learning.
-Consequently, a number of deep learning models which incorporate knowledge from physics or applied mathematics, have been introduced for modeling complex dynamical systems involving partial differential equations (PDEs) \cite{raissi2019physics, long2018pde, long2018hybridnet, de2019deep, saha2020phicnet, sirignano2018dgm, khoo2017solving, geneva2020modeling, sirignano2020dpm, bar2019learning}.
+Traditionally, model equations are constructed based on physical laws, rigorous formalization, and experiments by human experts.
+However, in many practical scenarios, analytical modeling is very challenging and/or can only describe the system behavior partially.
+Data-driven modeling is required in such cases to solve the forward and inverse problems.
+The success of deep learning in various sequence prediction tasks, for example, natural language and speech modeling \cite{sutskever2014sequence, vaswani2017attention,chung2014empirical}, video prediction \cite{xingjian2015convolutional, finn2016unsupervised, lee2017desire}, has motivated many researchers to exploit deep learning for automatic modeling of physical processes from measured or observed data.
+Consequently, a number of deep learning methods have been introduced for data-driven modeling of complex dynamical systems involving partial differential equations (PDEs) \cite{long2018pde, long2018hybridnet, de2019deep, saha2020phicnet, geneva2020modeling}.
+Apart from deep learning, other machine learning techniques, e.g. sparse optimization, are also being used to discover dynamics from data \cite{rudy2017data,champion2020unified}.
+Typically, deep learning methods require a significant amount of data to obtain generalized solutions and assume densely sampled system states are available for learning.
+However, in many practical scenarios, such a huge amount of densely sampled data are very difficult to obtain if not impossible.
+For example, sensors can be placed only at a few locations for data collection.
+This is a common situation in many fields of applied sciences where spatiotemporal prediction of state evolution is necessary.